TadPath/PUMA/FreeCAD/README.md

 **Binocular**

  Parts required for the binocular head module of the microscope.
 Only parts specific to the binocular attachment are in this file.
-The binocular head module also uses some parts that are common to the monocular head attachment which are not duplicated here - see the file 'Monocular_v1.1' for those common parts.
+The binocular head module also uses some parts that are common to the monocular head attachment which are not duplicated here - see the file 'Monocular' for those common parts.

 **Dominus**